Children around the world

 This Newar boy in the village of Bungamati is wearing a topi, a typical Newari style hat.
 (Photo copyright © by Kaj Halberg)

-This little girl helps her father washing a carpet, Shyabru, Langtang Valley.
+This little girl is helping her father washing a carpet, Shyabru, Langtang Valley.
 (Photo copyright © by Kaj Halberg)

 Boy with rhododendron flowers, Bharku, Langtang Valley.
 (Photo copyright © by Kaj Halberg)